We introduced you to Lactate Threshold, so you should be all fired up to find your very own LT and add it to your endurance arsenal!

 I got to the lab, filled out some paperwork and stretched.
-The lab techs hooked me up to a heart rate monitor and the prototype I was helping to test.
-It was the size of a deck of cards, and they attached it to the back of my calf with an ace bandage.
+The lab techs hooked me up to a heart rate monitor.
 The techs explained that they were going to have me warm up and then start to increase the pace of the treadmill every few minutes after that.
 They would also take a finger-prick blood sample every time the pace changed so they could see what the lactic acid in my body was doing along the way.

 The magic moment came about 30 minutes into the test when my body decided it was leaving the “endurance” zone and moving into the “can’t…sustain…much…longer!” zone.
 This was picked up in the final finger prick reading, when the techs saw a sharp spike in my lactic acid reading.
 The test was over as soon as that spike came, and it was determined that the pace I was running just before it happened was my Lactate Threshold.
-A cool experience, of course, but kind of a pain.
-PLUS I’d need to go back and pay to get re-tested every time my fitness changed or improved.
+It was a cool experience, of course, and interesting information, but kind of a pain.
+Plus I’d need to go back and pay to get re-tested every time my fitness changed or improved.

-That new little gadget I helped to test in the lab was a first-of-its-kind device built to measure Lactate Threshold through your skin!
-That’s right.
-The BSX Insight is a non-invasive device that pairs with your sports watch and looks “inside” your muscles to determine how hard they’re working during exercise.
+That new little gadget I mentioned above is a first-of-its-kind device built to measure Lactate Threshold through your skin.
+The BSX Insight is a non-invasive device that pairs with your sports watch and “looks inside” your muscles to determine how hard they’re working during exercise.
 It can be used for running, cycling, or swimming.
-No needles!
-No labs!
-No field-test guesswork!
-It can actually measure the lactic acid in your body without all that.
-(If you’re into science and mechanics, or just want to see more pictures, you can read more of the technical stuff here.)
+No needles, no labs, no field-test guesswork.

 It also analyzes your heart rate and your cadence at the same time.
 Not only does this make professional-level Lactate Threshold test results completely accessible and way less expensive over the long haul, it also opens up a world of training possibilities for athletes of all abilities.
 The techniques and data that elites have used for years are finally trickling down to us mere mortals, and I am pretty excited about that.
 It’s like having a sports medicine lab and a top-notch running coach attached to your leg!

 I don’t have any relationship with BSX other than being their guinea pig during the Insight’s early test phase, so there’s no conflict of interest here.
-They haven’t given me any free stuff (except that first LT test) and haven’t asked me to shout the Insight’s praises, but that’s exactly what I’m doing!
-It truly is an exciting breakthrough in running technology, and I had to share it with all of you!
-I’m thrilled that we’re taking such amazing strides (ha!) into the future.
+They haven’t given me or Salty Running any free stuff (except that first LT test) and haven’t asked me to shout the Insight’s praises, but that’s exactly what I’m doing!
+It truly is an exciting breakthrough in running technology, and I’m thrilled that we’re taking such amazing strides (ha!) into the future.

 Have you ever completed a Lactate Threshold test?
-At approx. $250 a pop for the runner’s edition, would you ever consider buying a gadget like the Insight?
+At $299 for the runner’s edition, would you ever consider buying a gadget like the Insight?